Warriors of Fate: Story

 In the Japanese version, Tenchi wo Kurau II follows Liu Bei's plight in Jingzhou from the Romance of the Three Kingdoms, a history-based 14th century novel from China by Luo Guanzhong, set in the Three Kingdoms period as Cao Cao sets to invade his lands after the death of Dong Zhuo and recruiting his general Lu Bu to his army.
 In Warriors of Fate, Shu Han, led by Liu Bei, as in the novel, is everything "good" and "righteous", while Wei, led by the ever-suspicious and cunning Cao Cao, is portrayed as "evil" and "bad".
 Liu Bei's warriors begin by fighting Cao Cao's forces at the Battle of Bowang, then Battle of Changban, then finally join up with Sun Quan to fight at the Battle of Red Cliff.
-If the Five Tigers slay Cao Cao, Wu and Shu join forces, unite Wei, return the Han back to rule and restore peace; if not, Cao Cao escapes and history continues as intended with the land in turmoil and the eventual demise of Shu.
+If the Five Tigers slay Cao Cao, Wu and Shu join forces, unite Wei, return the Han back to rule and restore peace; if not, Cao Cao escapes and history continues as intended with the land in turmoil and the eventual demise of Shu or letting Cao Cao retreat by not killing him and the history continue just like the novel.

 In the English adaptation, however, the Three Kingdoms theme was lost, and most names have been changed to names of Mongolian origin.
 The story takes place in a fictional realm where the evil overlord Akkila-Orkhan (originally Cao Cao) of Shang-Lo tries to conquer his neighbouring countries, converting them into ruin and despair.
 Kuan-Ti (originally Liu Bei), with the aid of the five great warriors, stands up against the conquering shadow and fights to defend his people and lands.

 Reception

-In Japan, Game Machine listed Warriors of Fate on their December 15, 1992 issue as being the most-popular arcade game at the time.
+In Japan, Game Machine listed Warriors of Fate in their December 15, 1992, issue as being the most-popular arcade game at the time.
 In North America, RePlay reported Warriors of Fate to be the fifth most-popular arcade game at the time.
 Play Meter also listed Warriors of Fate to be the forty-fifth most-popular arcade game at the time.